DMG Clearances

 DMG Clearances, Inc is a company based in Hockessin, Delaware, USA, which handles music clearances and licensing for the entertainment industry.
 DMG Clearances was founded in 1996 by Deborah Mannis-Gardner.

 The company clears musical compositions for use in films, video games, sampling and Broadway Theater.
-Clients include Drake, Coen Brothers, Martin Scorsese, Rockstar Games and The Roots.
+Clients include Drake, Eminem, De La Soul, Rihanna, Beyoncé, Coen Brothers, Martin Scorsese, Rockstar Games and The Roots.

+In 2023, the American hip-hop group De La Soul partnered with DMG in order to clear the samples on their back catalogue before their digital release.

 Deborah Mannis-Gardner

 Deborah Mannis-Gardner is a graduate of Emerson College and began her career in the entertainment industry working on music videos and providing television clearances in New York City in 1989.
 Mannis-Gardner went into the business of sample clearances for hip hop music in 1992 with a UK business partner.
 In 1996, she created DMG Clearances to focus on sample clearances and music placement.

 Regarding the state of music sampling, Mannis-Gardner has always considered it an art.
 "I think sampling is an art and I think it's incredible.
 When I first started, I was told how it was theft.
 I was told that hip-hop and rap was a phase.
 That it wasn't going to be around.
 All of that horrible, negative stuff.
 I kept saying "well, a collage, that's not real art?
 Jambalaya isn't real food?"
 That's a great meal mixed up of different foods and spices, that's what sampling is."